scenery-io/stallion/README.md

     JavaScript: Stallion: Script successfully executed
     ```

+3. Run the `Insert Cavalry Types` command to enable auto-complete for Cavalry's scripting API.
+This inserts a comment at the top of your file which references the [cavalry-types](https://github.com/scenery-io/cavalry-types).

 <!-- ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.